fishcharlie/atom-abbreviation/README.md

 - Open blank Atom document
 - Type one of the following key code into the document
-- Using the key command control+option+x will automaticly transfer the key code into a template
+- Using the key command control+option+x will automatically transfer the key code into a template